 Technical SEO involves everything with your site’s backend.
 This covers everything from site speed to crawlability to whether it’s mobile-friendly.
 If your infrastructure is in good shape, it makes it easier for search engines to crawl your site.

-Creating Your Own SEO Strategy
+Creating Your SEO Strategy Template

 Below, we’ll dive into steps you can use today to ensure your site follows best practices and industry standards.